 I know then, from history, that our event will be OK.
 In fact, it will be awesome.
 It will be awesome because the work we do to lift up families and communities is important and this event is toward furthering this goal.
 It will be awesome because our supporters are some of the most generous and understanding and good-looking people ever and they will forgive minor mistakes.
 It will be awesome because it has been getting more and more awesome every year since we started doing this.

 The next three days will be more intense than ever.
 Last-minute registrations will come in, and we will be spending hours figuring out which table is placed where.
 Some people will cancel.
 Some sponsors won’t be able to fill their seats and we will rush to fill them.
 Critical volunteers may come down with the stomach virus and not be able to help.
 There will always be a case of stomach virus at this time.
 Desperate calls will be made.
 There may be some crying in the fetal position, but I will try to control myself.
 The office will be packed with crap.
 Many of us will stay late preparing logistics while listening to 90’s hip-hop.
-During these next three days, we must be patient with and supportive of one another, even of those coworkers who keep playing Dave Mathews Band’s “Proudest Monkey” over and over again, arguably one of the dumbest songs ever written.
+During these next three days, we must be patient with and supportive of one another, even of those coworkers who keep playing Dave Mathews Band’s “Proudest Monkey” over and over again, arguably one of the dumbest songs ever written, for God’s sake!

-So take heart.
+So have heart.
 We now stand on the threshold of awesome, and this Thursday we will cross it.
 We will do so because we are us, and we always get stuff done.
 You may feel stress and trepidation now, but remember the inspiring words of Franklin D. Roosevelt.
 He said, “The only thing we have to fear…is probably audiovisual glitches.
 That seriously will mess up your event.”